 However, reaping the transformative benefits of cloud technology was a challenge for the group.
-Like 93% of Malaysian organisations surveyed in a 2020 IDC study commissioned by Maxis, BAC was in the process of optimising its cloud infrastructure.
+Like 93% of Malaysian organisations surveyed in a 2020 IDC study commissioned by Maxis, BAC struggled to fully optimise its cloud infrastructure.

-“We knew we needed to enhance our cloud environment, but we needed help to do so,” explains Kogilan Yezhuaralai, head of software development at Brickfields Asia College.
+“We had limited knowledge, with limited resources to recruit an in-house cloud specialist.
+We knew we needed to enhance our cloud environment, but we simply didn’t know how,” explains Kogilan Yezhuaralai, head of software development at Brickfields Asia College.

 Migrating 50 web and mobile applications in two months

 BAC realised that our team of cloud experts could step in to fill in the gaps and offer the knowledge and skills required.
 Several consultations in, we identified BAC’s areas of focus and performed a cloud-to-cloud migration to Amazon Web Services (AWS).
 Our goal: increasing automation, tightening security, and optimising costs on the best-fit infrastructure.